prajwalroxxs/HyperSpectral-ImageClassification/README.md

 # 🧠 Hyper Spectral Image Classification

-HyperSpectral-ImageClassification offers an end-to-end workflow for working with hyperspectral datasets.
-The implementation includes Jupyter notebooks and modular scripts for preprocessing, training, and evaluation, making it simple to reproduce results or extend with new models.
-Users can train classifiers, visualize predictions, and analyze results, while keeping datasets and outputs organized in a structured project format.
+**HyperSpectral-ImageClassification** offers an end-to-end workflow for working with hyperspectral datasets.

+- Includes Jupyter notebooks and modular scripts for **preprocessing**, **training**, and **evaluation**
+- Simple to reproduce results or extend with new models
+- Train classifiers, visualize predictions, and analyze results
+- Organized structure to manage datasets and outputs efficiently
 ---

 ## 📂 Project Structure